Archive for June, 2011

 The innovation story is getting lost in the jobs story.
 Case in point was the critique by George Mason University economist Russell Roberts on a comment by President Obama on technology and jobs (Obama vs. ATMs–Why Technology Doesn’t Destroy Jobs – WSJ.com).
 Roberts takes the President to task for suggesting that some technologies replace workers and thereby create short term dislocation.
 Roberts discusses at great length the benefits to wealth creation of technology-induced productivity.

 I agree with everything he said about the power of productivity (while I disagree with his political potshot at the President).
 But, when it came to tying technology to job creation, here is the best Roberts could do: “Somehow, new jobs get created to replace the old ones.”

 If we can’t explain the “somehow”, we will lose the policy debates.

 Roberts more detailed explanation given was this: “Fifty years ago, the computer industry was tiny.
 It was able to expand because we no longer had to have so many workers connecting telephone calls.”
-In other words, the computer industry grew because all those unemployed telephone operators (unemployed because … Read the rest
+In other words, the computer industry grew because all those unemployed telephone operators (unemployed because of advances in computer technology) could

 Last week the Obama Administration released a report A Policy Framework for the 21st Century Grid: Enabling Our Secure Energy Future.
 The report lays out policy recommendations to extend existing efforts to develop the smart grid as part of a long-term strategy for job growth, innovation and consumer benefits.
 The framework also highlights the diverse nature of stakeholders, both private and public, who will be integral components in creating the smart grid.
 Like most of the critical infrastructure in our country, no one company, trade association, utility, or government agency will implement the smart grid: it will take collaboration among all stakeholders.